BZoennchen/supercollider-book/chapters/supercollider/synths/2-sc-synths.md

 ```

 Named controls in control rate, i.e. ``kr``, are like knops and buttons of a MIDI device.
-When we want to play around with the named controls of our synth we can a graphical user interface ``gui`` that immitates the control components of such a MIDI device.
+When we want to play around with the named controls of our synth we can utilize a graphical user interface ``gui`` that immitates the control components of such a MIDI device.
 To do so we have to utilize [Ndef](https://doc.sccode.org/Classes/Ndef.html) instead of [SynthDef](https://doc.sccode.org/Classes/SynthDef.html).
 Furthermore, we can define the range of possible values using ``specs``.